PostHog/posthog.com/contents/blog/google-optimize-alternatives.md

   - Comparisons
 ---

-Google recently confirmed it is sunsetting Google Optimize, its A/B testing platform.
+Google recently confirmed the sunsetting Google Optimize, its A/B testing platform.
 In a [statement](https://support.google.com/optimize/answer/12979939) on its website, Google said:

 > "Google Optimize and Optimize 360 will no longer be available after **September 30, 2023**.
 Your experiments and personalizations can continue to run until that date.
 Any experiments and personalizations still active on that date will end."